What You'll Study

 AI & Machine LearningMore

-Provide students with fundamental concepts in Artificial Intelligence (AI) and Machine Learning.
+Provides students with the fundamental concepts in Artificial Intelligence (AI) and Machine Learning.
 The module aims to provide students with hands-on experience in building applications that use machine learning and neural networks.
-The students will learn skills to build intelligent agents, such as Chatbots, and integrate cognitive service APIs to add intelligence into their applications.
+The students will also learn skills to build intelligent agents, such as Chatbots and integrate cognitive service APIs to add intelligence into their applications.